sgc-kn/platform/README.md

 - Bicycle traffic counts from eco-counter monitors in [`./integrations/ecocounter/`](./integrations/ecocounter/).
 - Usage metrics from our internal dashboard solution in [`./integrations/internal-reporting/`](./integrations/internal-reporting).
 - Pedestrian traffic counts from lasepeco monitors in [`./integrations/lasepeco/`](./integrations/lasepeco/).
-- Air quality data from Baden-Württemberg State Institute for the Environment (LUBW) in [`./integrations/lubw/`](./integrations/lubw/).
+- Air quality data from the Baden-Württemberg State Institute for the Environment (LUBW) in [`./integrations/lubw/`](./integrations/lubw/).
 - Solar power production capacity and e-charging availability data from the national "Marktstammdatenregister" (MaStR) in [`./integrations/marktstammdatenregister/`](./integrations/marktstammdatenregister/).
 - Bike-hire and free-floating scooter availability from Mobidata BW in [`./integrations/mobidata/`](./integrations/mobidata/).
 - Water level data from Pegelonline in [`./integrations/pegelonline/`](./integrations/pegelonline/).